Male Plastic Surgery Is On The Rise — Here's Why

-“I’m operating on three men this week,” says Nashville-based plastic surgeon Jacob Unger, MD.
+“I’m operating on three men this week,” says Nashville-based board certified plastic surgeon Jacob Unger, MD.
 “Out of about 20 patients I saw for consultations today, five of them were men.”

-Fueled by today’s selfie-obsessed social media culture, the rise of less invasive procedures, and the marketing efforts of industry giants like Allergan (you know, the makers of BOTOX® and CoolSculpting®), men are increasingly aware of the options they have to address cosmetic concerns.
+Fueled by today’s selfie-obsessed social media culture, the rise of less invasive procedures, and the marketing efforts of industry giants like Allergan (you know, the makers of Botox® and CoolSculpting®), men are increasingly more aware of the options they have to address cosmetic concerns.

 “In my practice, I find that a lot of times it’s the wives who motivate their husbands to come in,” Dr. Unger says.
 “They see their spouse’s positive results and wonder, ‘So what can you do for me?’”

 What Men Want

 According to the American Society for Aesthetic Plastic Surgery (ASAPS), men represented seven percent of all plastic surgery procedures performed in 2018.
 Their top-five most requested treatments?

 - Male breast reduction (up 47.9 percent between 2014 and 2018)

 And then there’s the love affair with non-invasiveness.
 Last year alone, the ratio of non-surgical to surgical cosmetic procedures was two to one for men, with injectables, non-invasive body contouring, and hair removal among the go-tos.